zavalalabs/zavalalabs.github.io/_posts/2024-06-09-OPNSense-Followup.md

 ---
 title: OPNSense Follow up 😠
+date: 2024-06-09 08:00:00 -0700
 categories:
-    - Networking
-    - Server
-    - OPNSense
-    - pfSense
+  - IT
 tags:
   - networking
   - firewall
-    - pfSense
+  - pfsense
   - opnsense
   - minipc
+  - in-progress
+description: "A detailed breakdown of the five pain points I hit after switching to OPNSense — config migration, VLANs, firewall rules, VPN, and DNS — with what I found."
 ---

 It's been a few days since I installed OPNSense on a new mini computer that I used as a host for proxmox in my home lab.
 After having experience with the hardware in deploying my proxmox cluster, I decided to use the same hardware for my firewall.
 It would have been nice to use PFSense on this new hardware; however, as I mentioned in my previous post, PFSense does not like the non-intel hardware and the particular 2.5Gbe NIC that comes with the unit.
 [See my previous post for more details on that.](https://blog.chriszavala.com/So-Long-PFSense/)